Malaysian airlines on brink of bankruptcy without financial aid

 Meanwhile, Adam said airlines with lease payments obligation such as AirAsia with a majority of fleet leased, would need to renegotiate with the lessors to restructure their payment schedule or get more affordable lease rates.

-Sobie Aviation consultant and Singapore-based independent analyst Brendan Sobie said governments assistance were essential for the rest of the industry, citing that it was important to extend financial assistance to airlines too.
+Sobie Aviation consultant and Singapore-based independent analyst Brendan Sobie said government assistance is essential for airlines and the overall industry also needs to support airlines.

-“We have leasing companies, banks, and suppliers (aircraft manufacturers) working with the airlines.
-With the government closing all the borders and shutting down air travel in the last several days, they should now pay attention to the airlines industry,” he told CNBC in a broadcast interview recently.
+“We have leasing companies, banks, and suppliers working with the airlines.
+With the government closing all the borders and shutting down air travel in the last several days, they should now pay attention to the airline industry,” he told CNBC in a broadcast interview recently.

 Sobie said government's assistance would be necessary as the industry had been warned about mass bankruptcy.

+“I expect the government aid will include all carriers - private and government owned - and won't be limited to their own airlines,” he added.

-He said now was not a period of consolidation for airline industry in Asia due to various barriers to exit.
+He did not expect significant consolidation in the Asian airline industry in the short term due to various barriers to exit although in the longer term consolidation is possible

-“We have airlines that cannot be merged due to ownership restriction and lots of other challenges.
-We will see governments like Malaysia or Thailand might reluctant to put more money into their national carriers.
-They also might delay their merger and acquisition,” he said.
+“We have airlines that cannot be merged due to ownership restriction and lots of other challenges," he said.

+He also pointed out that governments would have been reluctant to put more money into government owned airlines before the crisis are now more likely to put more money in because of this crisis and because any potential sale of the airline will have to be delayed due to a lack of investor appetite during this challenging period.

-However, he said governments have to do something for all airlines as every carrier was in financially weak in position.
+However, he said governments have to do something for all airlines regardless of if they were in a weak or strong financial position prior to the onset of the crisis.

-“Coordinated efforts between all stakeholders and governments, leasing companies, banks and manufacturers should be given.

 “It has to happen sooner or later and hopefully by the end of this week, we will see countries come onboard and will have the confidence for airlines,” Sobie added.